LifeTimes: Background

-Inspiration

-According to the Sarasota Herald-Tribune, Hubbard was discovered when she performed one of her original pieces backstage, at an event sponsored by the organization, while working as a representative in the United States for the Church of Scientology.
-She was convinced to record a few tapes of her music in 1976.
-LifeTimes was recorded in 1979.

-In an interview about the album with The Harvard Crimson, Diana Hubbard explained her motivation and inspiration for the album.
-She said she wanted to compose music that "is felt but not heard", and attempted to revitalize the romantic aspects to jazz.
-She said that her work was "not trying to be any structured thing.
-In all of us we have the dreamer".

-Hubbard characterized her composition style as "impressionistic paintings in music", in an interview with the St. Petersburg Times.
-She commented, "My music is for the time when people want to turn out the lights, listen and escape into another world ... to dream places ... to little magical places in which the listener can participate and become involved."
-Regarding a potential audience, Hubbard said, "My music is for intelligent listeners, who don't mind if I change chords, and are willing to see what happens next."
-Explaining why written text did not accompany the songs, Hubbard said, "I wrote lots of poetry.
-But somehow it didn't feel right to have lyrics with the pieces – I'd rather leave that slot open for the listener."

-She wrote liner notes for each piece in the album, describing exactly what type of vision she was attempting to evoke with her compositions.
-For her description of the first track on the album, "Rose Coloured Lights", Hubbard wrote that the picture she was trying to bring about for the listener was "a yacht in the Mediterranean.
-Leaning over a rail at night thinking.
-The whole spectrum of love: the champagne of c'est la vie in a million stories..."

 Production

 The album was produced by an independent label, Waterhouse Records 8.
 Waterhouse Records was based in Minnesota, and at the time of the album's release it was available by mail order from Minneapolis.
 It includes performances from musicians Chick Corea and Stanley Clarke – both Scientologists.
 Other noteworthy contributors include Patrick Moraz and Denny Seiwell.
 Musical artist Jimmie Spheeris persuaded Hubbard to record the album, and also served as its executive producer.
 The string portions were written by David Campbell.

 Hubbard wrote all of the music for the album, with contributors utilizing instruments including synthesizers, bass, woodwinds, strings, and a bouzouki.
 She plays piano on the album.
 Most of the pieces on the album are of three to four minutes in duration.
 Wayne Isaak served as the Waterhouse Records publicist for the album.
 In publicity for the album, marketing compared Hubbard's musical writing style to that of Erik Satie.
 The album cover was marketed with a sticker on the outside wrapping advertising the fact that it was endorsed by Stanley Clarke.